tonyfu97/VisualAlgo/docs/pages/image-preprocessing-and-enhancement.md

 - `to_string(InterpolationType type)`: A function that takes an `InterpolationType` and returns its string representation.

-- `nearestNeighbor(const Matrix &image, float x, float y)`: A static method that performs nearest neighbor interpolation on the given image at the specified coordinates `(x, y)`.
+- `nearest(const Matrix &image, float x, float y)`: A static method that performs nearest neighbor interpolation on the given image at the specified coordinates `(x, y)`.

 - `bilinear(const Matrix &image, float x, float y)`: A static method that performs bilinear interpolation on the given image at the specified coordinates `(x, y)`.